firaz-bug/Bumblebee/README.md

-# Chat Assistant with Document Analysis
+# Bumblebee Chat Assistant with Document Analysis

 A Django-based chat application that uses OpenAI's API for document analysis and chat functionality.